AET-CS/aet-cs.github.io/white/2025/CS11/projects/Orbs/Description.md

+---
-# Lab Assignment: Orb Bouncer
+title: "Lab Assignment: Orb Bouncer"
+layout: single
+---

 ## Overview
 In this lab, you will create an `Orb` class to simulate bouncing circular objects with realistic physics.
 You previously worked with a single bouncing ball—now you'll refactor that code using object-oriented programming principles to manage multiple orbs simultaneously.